dbybanez/100-days-of-code/r1-log.md

 ### R1D51
 New project!
 I'm not done with Java but I can't wait to build another project.
 I'm working on a mini project which I'll share in the next couple of days.

+### R1D52
+New mini project is a URL shortener.
+I'll be using Nuxt, Express, MySQL stack for this project.